lue-bird/elm-review-missing-record-field-lens/README.md

         (Tree.childPrepend newInput)
 ```

-Say what you want, but methods like this make your code more **readable**.
+Methods like this make your code more **readable**.
+Compare with the first example.

-→ This rule automatically generates record field lenses you use.
-No more painful manual labour.
+→ [`NoMissingRecordFieldLens`](NoMissingRecordFieldLens) automatically generates _record field_ lenses you use.
+No more manual labour.

-In the last examples, `Field.projects` & `Field.calls` will be generated in `Field.elm`
+In the last examples, `Field.projects` & `Field.calls` will be generated in `Field.elm`.

 ### try without installing